MLB Preview & Betting Guide

 ROI is your Profit/Loss divided by the Amount Staked in total.
 For example, You staked £200.00 on Bets in Total for a profit of £50.00.
 You then take your profit (£50.00) and Divide this by your total amount staked (£200.00) which gives you an ROI of +25%.

-• 9.96% - Milwaukee Brewers
+• 22.00% - Milwaukee Brewers

-• 1.19% - New York Yankees
+• 12.42% - New York Yankees

 Are teams successful by Month?

-The question here is, Can teams be more successful at certain times of the season compared to others?
+The question here is, can teams be more successful at certain times of the season compared to others?
 The simple answer is yes based on statistics but we also have to remember there are other factors, did a team have a top player on the injured list during certain months, did they spend more time on the road in one month compared to another, did that team get horrible weather and so on meaning whilst the statistics offer one angle, we have to remember the other factors.

-Below is a table of the best-performing and worst-performing teams for each month of the season, what will be interesting is how the OLBG baseball tipsters support or oppose these teams during those months mentioned, remember to head over to the baseball picks to see those predictions.
+Below is a table of the best-performing and worst-performing teams for each month of the season.
+What will be interesting is how the OLBG baseball tipsters support or oppose these teams during those months mentioned.
+Remember to head over to the baseball picks to see those predictions.

 Teams to follow and oppose each month based on ROI